 Adoptees United is a tax-exempt 501(c)(3) nonprofit organization incorporated in Minnesota in May 2019.
 Contributions to Adoptees United are tax-deductible.

-Erica Babino was born in New York and adopted in Texas.
-She is the former legislative chair of the American Adoption Congress and has been active in adoptee rights work for years.
-She is currently the principal of Speak In Green Consulting, a conflict resolution consulting firm, and the author of Rolling into Peace: Speaking in Green, one in a series of children’s books on the subject of mediation, resolving conflict, and diversity.
+Erica Babino was born in New York City and adopted in Texas.
+She is the former legislative chair and board member of the American Adoption Congress and Diversity, Inclusion and Belonging Chair of Adoptees United.
+She has been active in adoptee rights for more than 20 years.
+Erica is a Diversity, Equity and Inclusion and Mediator/Conflict Management Coach for more than 25 years.
+She is the author of Rolling into Peace: Speaking in Green, the first in a series of children’s books on the subjects of peer mediation, resolving diversity conflict, and respectful speech.
+She is an in race adoptee.

 Shawna Hodgson is a Texas-born adoptee and sixth generation Texan.
 She became active in adoptee rights in Texas in 2014 and worked closely with legislative sponsors in both the Texas House and Senate.
 She is a leading advocate for adoptee rights in Texas and is the spokesperson for the Texas Adoptee Rights Coalition.